 What is a plant-based protein shake?
 Plant-based protein shakes are made of vegetable protein.
 The most popular of these is pea-protein, but it can also be made using hemp.
 They have been shown to increase muscle and promote fullness.
 These are great options for those who are vegan or suffer from lactose intolerance.

 Is whey or casein better?
 Neither is better as they both serve different purposes.
-Whey protein is best-used post-workout to promote recovery.
+Whey protein is the best-used post-workout to promote recovery.
 Casein is best as a meal replacement or before bed since it’s more filling and slowly releases protein into the bloodstream.

 Does whey contain vitamin B-12?
 Yes, whey protein does contain Vitamin B12.
 This is a great benefit for almost any diet as it is a valued nutrient.